Worried about someone's mental health?

 There are some things you could tell your relative.

-• GP notes are confidential.
-This means the doctor can’t share information with anyone else unless they agree to it.
-The GP may have to share information with others if they feel someone is at risk of harming themselves.
+• GP records are confidential.
+This means the GP cannot usually share information with anyone else unless you agree to it.

 You can find more information about: